“This is a very old recipe. It came from the Griswold side of the family in England where they worked in the coal mines.” – Jean Hansen

 - Roll out five circles of crust.
 Place filling of roast beef, potatoes, carrots and onion on half of each pastie.
 Add salt and pepper.

 - Moisten with left-over gravy.
 Fold and crimp edges as for pie crust.
-Bake at 350-375 degrees for about 1 hour.
+Bake at 350 to 375 degrees for about 1 hour.

 This recipe originally came from England and has been used in the Stacker/Hansen family ever since we can remember.